haddocking/haddock3/CONTRIBUTING.md

 submitting your PR.

-6. Check if your contribution fulfills the requeriments proposed in the PR template, these are based on our experience to ensure the long-term survival of the codebase.
+6. Check if your contribution fulfills the requeriments proposed in the PR template, these are based on the experience of some developers to ensure the long-term survival of the codebase.
 Suggestions are always welcomed.

 7. We also have an `examples` folder with test cases that you can run